theKashey/storybook-include/README.md

 ```

 # Usage

+- no changes has to be made to stories, everything can be configured _externaly_

 - create a `storybook.include.js`, or `.ts` or `.jsx/.tsx` in a folder.
 It can be any folder, including your home folder
 - configure which decorators has to be included